esluyter/ESTimeline/README.md

 - **Non-prescriptive:**
   - as little architecture as possible is forced on you,
     - possible to disable timeline-specific clock and environment so as to interact with the timeline as part of a larger project
+    - possible to play clips with any bus, target, addAction, etc. for full flexibility
+      - although I will probably build in optional use of ddwMixerChannel
   - the basic goal is only to "execute this code at this particular time"
     - although the competing goal is to make it easy to do the things you want to do, which is subjective
 - **DAW-like GUI** for editing and playback